-We advise that if you know when you are leaving your employer plan, then you can put a strategy into place for activating Medicare.
-It’s a good idea to start at least 2 months prior to leaving your company plan.
-But if you are suddenly laid off or terminated, it necessitates you move quickly.
+We advise that once you learn when you will be leaving your employer plan, then you can put a strategy in place to activate your Medicare coverage.
+It’s a good idea to start around two months prior to ending your employer coverage.
+If you are suddenly laid off or terminated, it necessitates you move quickly.
 Here is how to apply for Part B.

 What’s next?
 It takes about 2-3 weeks to get a notification that your Part B has been approved.
 You will usually receive a letter stating your date of enrollment and a card which follows the letter.
 After you get the letter, we can meet and enroll you in a Medicare Advantage or Medicare Supplement Plan to start the month after your employer coverage ends.
 We plan that you will have no gap in coverage.

 Part D requires a letter from HR on company letterhead stating your dates of creditable drug coverage under the employer plan.
 You won’t have to give that to Social Security, but when you enroll in a Part D drug plan, the plan’s carrier will want that letter to avoid assessing you a fine for Part D late enrollment.

 By the way, you can enroll in Part A when you turn 65.
 Most everyone will have no premium for A as your taxes have already paid for A. It’s good to get that done before you apply for B as it may delay the process if you haven’t enrolled in A.